Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

 \subsection{Special Hadamard Matrices}

-To begin, we consider Hadamard matrices which are either isolated or special in the sense that they belong to different families simultaneously.
-All these matrices are to be found on the symmetry axis of Fig. (\ref{AllHadamards}): the Fourier matrix $F_6\equiv F(0,0)$ being invariant under transposition, the Di\c{t}\u{a} matrix $D_0 \equiv D(0)$ which is both symmetric and Hermitean, the circulant matrix $C$, and the Spectral matrix $S$.
+To begin, we consider the Hadamard matrices on the symmetry axis of Fig. (\ref{AllHadamards}): the Fourier matrix $F_6\equiv F(0,0)$ being invariant under transposition, the Di\c{t}\u{a} matrix $D_0 \equiv D(0)$ which is both symmetric and Hermitean, the circulant matrix $C$, and the Spectral matrix $S$.
+These matrices are special in the sense that they are either isolated or belong to different Hadamard families simultaneously.

-The first row of Table \ref{res:special} completes the findings of Sec. \ref{fourierind=6} obtained for the \emph{Fourier} matrix $F_6$: there are $N_v=48$ vectors MU with respect to both $I$ and $F_6$, forming $N_p=144$ MU pairs.
-The 48 vectors can be arranged in $N_t=16$ different ways to form a second Hadamard matrix $H^\prime$ which is MU with respect to $F_6$.
+The first row of Table \ref{res:special} completes the findings of Sec. \ref{fourierind=6} obtained for the \emph{Fourier} matrix $F_6$: there are $N_v=48$ vectors MU with respect to both $I$ and $F_6$ that can be arranged in $N_t=16$ different ways to form a second Hadamard matrix $H^\prime$ being MU with respect to $F_6$.
 However, no two of these 16 Hadamard matrices are MU between themselves, limiting the number of MU bases containing $F_6$ to three.

 A similar analysis for the \emph{Di\c{t}\u{a}} matrix $D_0$ reveals that there are 120 vectors MU to its columns and those of the identity, 60 of which form ten bases but none of these are MU with respect to each other.
-Whilst ten triples of MU bases exist, sets of four MU bases which include $D_0$ do \emph{not} exist since $N_p=0$.
+Whilst ten triples of MU bases exist, sets of four MU bases which include $D_0$ do \emph{not} exist.

 Interestingly, the components of the 120 vectors have phases $\phi$ which take values in a small set only,